nsi-iff/Vimutopia/README.rst

 Installing
 =================

-To install you have to rum in terminal:
+To install you have to run in terminal:

 	$ sudo make install